dotnet/docs-maui/docs/fundamentals/behaviors.md

 ## .NET MAUI behaviors

-.NET MAUI behaviors are created by deriving from the `Behavior` or `Behavior<T>` class.
+.NET MAUI behaviors are created by deriving from the <xref:Microsoft.Maui.Controls.Behavior> or <xref:Microsoft.Maui.Controls.Behavior`1> class.

 The process for creating a .NET MAUI behavior is as follows:

-1. Create a class that inherits from the `Behavior` or `Behavior<T>` class, where `T` is the type of the control to which the behavior should apply.
+1. Create a class that inherits from the <xref:Microsoft.Maui.Controls.Behavior> or <xref:Microsoft.Maui.Controls.Behavior`1> class, where `T` is the type of the control to which the behavior should apply.
 1. Override the `OnAttachedTo` method to perform any required setup.
 1. Override the `OnDetachingFrom` method to perform any required cleanup.
 1. Implement the core functionality of the behavior.